andyngh/noHiC-Snakemake/README.md

 ## Outputs

 Each stage writes into its own directory, named in the config.
 The main output files in each directory are as follows.
+Check [this page](https://github.com/andyngh/noHiC-Snakemake/tree/main/workflow/rules) for detailed lists of outputs from the assembly stages.

 - CAMA-C-2.refpick/CAMA-C-2.synref.fa (the synref of CAMA-C-2)